vlevko/ML_codebasics/README.md

 * Sepal Width
 * Petal Length
 * Petal Width

 Using above 4 features you will clasify a flower in one of the three categories:
 * Setosa
 * Versicolour
 * Virginica

+### 7. decision tree
+Using the *titanic.csv* file with passengers dataset, specifically fields *Survived, Pclass, Sex, Age, Fare*, predict the survival rate based on specified features.